RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 ```

 ## Questions

+It's amazing that a model that can predict the next word of a sentence also classify language (95.1% accuracy).

+To do data augmentation on text, you would Google and read papers
+("Unsupervised Data Augmentation for Consistency Training").
+Tricks like translating sentences into multiple languages.

 ## Ethics and risks associated with text generation language models
 ## Language model from scratch
 ## Question: are there model interpretability tools for language models?